resinstack/emissary/README.md

 ## Templates

 Emissary uses templates with YAML front matter to control where secrets are written.
+Templates will be loaded from either the current working directory, or from the path referred to by `EMISSARY_BASE_PATH`, and must satisfy the glob pattern `*.tpl`.

 An example of a template is shown below:

 ```
 ---